 - Ketosis burns excess fat and facilitates a more active lifestyle, which helps with weight management.

 - Ketones can provide a serious boost to a person’s athletic performance and accelerate workout recovery.

 - Decreased inflammation:

-- Ketones are shown to have anti-inflammatory properties, and to activate natural antioxidant pathways in the body.
+- Ketones are shown to have long-term anti-inflammatory properties and activate natural antioxidant pathways in the body.

 - Lowered risk or reduced symptoms of chronic conditions:

 - Such as joint pain, epilepsy, inflammation, and neurodegenerative disorders such as Alzheimer’s